InitialTypes/Club/README.md

 # Initial Types Club

-Weekly informal meeting and PhD course at the Department of Computer Science and Engineering, Chalmers and Gothenburg University
+Weekly informal meeting and PhD course _Types and programming languages_ at the Department of Computer Science and Engineering, Chalmers and Gothenburg University

 Time: Thursdays, 16.00-17.30
 Room: EDIT 3364

-First meeting in 2018: Thursday, 11 January
+First meeting in 2018:  11 January

 Schedule: see [Wiki](https://github.com/InitialTypes/Club/wiki)